stoneyrh/gSOAP/gsoap/doc/guide/index.md

 This callback is called immediately after parsing a SOAP Header into the `::soap::header` structure.
 The SOAP Header structure `::soap::header` can be inspected by this function and verified or rejected before the rest of the message with the SOAP Body is consumed.
 Returns `#SOAP_OK` or a `::soap_status` (int) error code.
 No built-in function is assigned to `::soap::fheader`.

+### fencoding

+`int (soap::fencoding)(struct soap *soap, const char *encoding)`

+This callback is called when an unrecognized XML encoding format is encountered in an XML PI.
+Supported encoding formats are latin (ASCII) and UTF-8.
+Other encoding formats can be rejected or supported by setting this callback.
+To reject the encoding, return a nonzero error code.
+To accept the encoding without further action, return `#SOAP_OK`.
+To decode the encoding, the input stream should be redictected through a decoder, for example by overriding the `::soap::frecv` callback with a specific handler to convert the encoding.

 ### fignore

 `int (soap::fignore)(struct soap *soap, const char *tag)`